 Eye-muscle surgery is often performed on children with strabismus (crossed or misaligned eyes) and other visual conditions.

 Strabismus is sometimes called cross-eyes, walleye, or squint.
 Infants whose eyes are not aligned in the first two months of life should be closely monitored by their primary-care doctors, as strabismus does not always require surgery.
-Any child older than three months whose eyes are not properly aligned all of the time should be examined by an ophthalmologist.
+Any child older than three months whose eyes are not properly aligned all of the time should be examined by a pediatric ophthalmologist.

 Eye-muscle surgery is performed on an outpatient basis at the hospital, most often under general anesthesia.

 Surgery to correct the eye's position is a common procedure.
 A small incision is made into the transparent covering of the eye (the conjunctiva) to reach the muscle.
 The muscle is then repositioned and reattached with tiny sutures which dissolve within one to two weeks.
 Most of our patients have surgery in the morning and then go home in the afternoon.

 The healing process is gradual and lasts about six weeks.
 Antibiotic eye drops will be prescribed for five to seven days after surgery.
 Discomfort following eye-muscle surgery is usually minimal, but the eyes will be quite red and may display a jelly-like swelling.
 This is normal and will clear over the next few weeks.
 Sometimes the redness spreads before clearing; some children may experience temporary double vision after the surgery as the brain gets used to the new position of the eyes; again, this is normal and is no cause for alarm.